microsoft/hivedscheduler/doc/user-manual.md

     1. Using `kubectl describe nodes` to check if these `K80` nodes have nearly the same ([Allocatable Resources](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources) - [All Daemon Pods Requests, such as Pods for Device Plugin,  Network Plugin, etc](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container)), especially for gpu, cpu, memory.
 If not, please fix it.
 Assume the aligned minimal resources are: 4 gpus, 23 cpus, and 219GB memory.

-    2. Then proportionally, each gpu request should also has floor(23/4)=5 cpus and floor(219/4)=54GB memory along with it, so config the `K80` `gpuType` as below:
+    2. Then proportionally, each gpu request should also has floor(23/4)=5 cpus and floor(219/4)=54GB memory along with it, so config the `K80` `skuType` as below:
         ```yaml
         physicalCluster:
-          gpuTypes:
+          skuTypes:
             K80:
               gpu: 1
               cpu: 5